A great way to enjoy Wrocław in the summer is to take to the Odra on a boat or in a kayak – here’s our rundown of the various offers available.

 Route of the Gucio small boat:

 START: the Kardynalska Harbour (on the Sand Island -Wyspa Piasek ) – the Tumski Bridge – the Mill Bridge – Klara’s Passage (Przejscie Klary)- the Plaza Hotel -Malt Island – the Sand Lock – the Sand Bridge – National Museum – the Peace Bridge – Return Kardynalska Harbour

-Return jounreys on the Nereida, Wiktoria and Goplana cruises cost 20zl (15zl for concessions), while one way journeys costing 15zl for everyone.
+Return journeys on the Nereida, Wiktoria and Goplana cruises cost 20zl (15zl for concessions), with one way journeys costing 15zl for everyone.
 A family ticket, which allows two adults and two children to travel, can be bought for 60zl.
 Last but not least, it is also possible to purchase day tickets for 25zl (20zl for concessions).
 The return trip takes about 50 minutes.

-Meanwhile on the Driada, return trips cost 2zl more per person, with the exception of the family ticket (68zl) and the all day ticket, which costs the same as on the other cruises.
+Meanwhile on the Driada, return trips cost 2zl more per person, with the exception of the family ticket (68zl) and the all day ticket, which is priced the same as on the other cruises.
 For this journey the cruise there and back takes 50-55 minutes.

 In addition, the company have a small boat called the Gucio, which sails on a shorter 40 minute round trip.
-Tickets for that 25zl for everyone, while night cruises are available too – also costing 25zl.
+Tickets for that are 25zl for everyone, while night cruises are available too at the same price.

 Should you wish to rent any of the boats privately for a party, the cost per hour can be anything from 360zl to 1400zl per hour.
 The price list can be seen here.